ragnaros1337/laravel9vue3/docs/cashier-paddle.md

     $user->subscription('default')->cancelNow();

+> **Warning**
-> {note} Paddle's subscriptions cannot be resumed after cancellation.
+> Paddle's subscriptions cannot be resumed after cancellation.
 If your customer wishes to resume their subscription, they will have to subscribe to a new subscription.

 <a name="subscription-trials"></a>
 ## Subscription Trials